• Skip to primary navigation

 Another way to change or disable the Sleep Mode setting on a Windows computer is by using Advanced Power Settings.

-3. On the next screen, click on Change Plan Settings link, located next to the current Power plan on your computer.
+2. On Power Options screen, click on Change Plan Settings link, located next to the current Power plan setting on your computer.

 Disable Sleep Mode While Computer is Plugged In